Probing heartbeat oscillations from the black hole X-ray binary GRS 1915+105 using spectral-timing analysis: Conclusions

 \section{Conclusions}

-We have presented a comprehensive phase-resolved spectral and timing analysis of the $\rho$-class (``heartbeat'') variability in the Galactic microquasar GRS~1915+105 using 24 \textit{Swift} XRT observations spanning 2014--2016 and two broadband \textit{AstroSat} LAXPC/SXT observations.
+We have presented a phase-resolved spectral and timing analysis of the $\rho$-class (``heartbeat'') variability in the Galactic microquasar GRS~1915+105 using 24 \textit{Swift} XRT observations spanning 2014--2016 and two broadband \textit{AstroSat} LAXPC/SXT observations.
 Our main conclusions are:

-\begin{itemize} \item Phase-resolved spectroscopy shows a repeatable $T_{\rm in}$--$R_{\rm in}$ anti-correlation across the $\rho$ cycle: the inner disk expands from $\sim$22\,km to $\sim$38\,km while cooling from $\sim$1.7 to $\sim$1.5\,keV (Phases~1--3), collapses to $R_{\rm in} \sim 23$\,km at the burst peak (Phase~4), and contracts to $R_{\rm in} \sim 18$\,km post-burst (Phase~5), consistent with radiation-pressure-driven instability at near-Eddington luminosities \citep{LightmanEardley1974, ShakuraSunyaev1976, Neilsen_2011}.
-This pattern remains consistent across all 24 \textit{Swift} XRT observations spanning 2014--2016, confirming that the anti-correlation is a robust, repeatable phenomenon.
+\begin{itemize} \item Phase-resolved \textit{Swift} XRT spectroscopy shows an apparent $T_{\rm in}$--$R_{\rm in}$ anti-correlation across the $\rho$ cycle (the inner disk appears to expand from $\sim$22 to $\sim$38\,km while cooling from $\sim$1.7 to $\sim$1.5\,keV in Phases~1--3, then contract to $\sim$18\,km post-burst), repeatable across all 24 observations spanning 2014--2016.
+The broadband \textit{AstroSat} data, however, are statistically consistent with a single constant inner disk temperature, $T_{\rm in} = 1.275 \pm 0.020$\,keV (joint $T_{\rm in}$-tied fit at $\chi^2_\nu = 1.003$ for 1881 dof; $\Delta\chi^2 = +4.3$ for 4 added constraints).
+A fully constant disk is rejected ($\Delta\chi^2 = +175.9$ when both $T_{\rm in}$ and the disk normalization are tied), with apparent $R_{\rm in}$ varying by $\sim$20\% between $18.1 \pm 0.7$\,km (Phase~5) and $21.9 \pm 0.7$\,km (Phase~4).
+The disk is thus constant in temperature but modestly variable in apparent emitting area through the cycle.

-\item Broadband \textit{AstroSat} SXT+LAXPC data show a systematic anti-correlation between disk extent and coronal electron temperature ($kT_{\rm e}$ rising from $\sim$10 to $\sim$14.5\,keV during expansion, falling to $\sim$6\,keV post-burst), driven by geometric modulation of the seed photon supply via the Haardt-Maraschi mechanism \citep{HaardtMaraschi1991}.
-Energy-dependent spectral hysteresis in the HID and CCD confirms this disk-corona feedback, with Phase~3 appearing softest in XRT/SXT but hardest in LAXPC above $\sim$10\,keV.
-Crucially, the broadband 0.8--30\,keV coverage enables simultaneous characterization of both the thermal disk and Comptonized coronal continuum, revealing the disk-corona coupling that would be inaccessible to soft X-ray observations alone.
+\item Broadband \textit{AstroSat} SXT+LAXPC data show a systematic correlation between disk extent and coronal electron temperature ($kT_{\rm e}$ rising from $\sim$6 to $\sim$14.5\,keV during disk expansion through Phases~1--4, partially recovering to $\sim$11.5\,keV post-burst in Phase~5), driven by geometric modulation of the seed-photon supply via the Haardt--Maraschi mechanism \citep{HaardtMaraschi1991}.
+Energy-dependent spectral hysteresis in the HID and CCD confirms this disk-corona feedback, with Phase~3 appearing softest in XRT/SXT while the hardness ordering changes in LAXPC, where the low-intensity Phase~1 is the hardest above $\sim$10\,keV.
+The spectral variability through the cycle is therefore driven mainly by the corona, consistent with the framework established for GRS~1915+105 by \citet{Vadawale2001}; the larger apparent $T_{\rm in}$ swings inferred from \textit{Swift} XRT alone are a consequence of its limited 1--10\,keV bandpass, and broadband coverage to $\sim$30\,keV is needed for an unbiased disk--corona decomposition.